The Amorous Adventures of Moll Flanders: Rival Projects

 There had been several attempts to film the novel of the years.
-In 1953 Umberto Scarpelli announced he would film it in Italy.
-In 1956 Gina Lollobrigida was reportedly working on an adaptation.

-In 1954 Vanessa Brown, who had played the Girl in The Seven Year Itch on Broadway, announced she would star in a film version to be produced by her husband, Richard Franklin, and based on a script by Roland Kibee.
-Later Marcel Hellman of Associated British was going to produce a version based on this, starring Richard Todd as the highwayman with Michael Anderson to direct.

-In 1961 John Osborne wrote a script as a vehicle for Sophia Loren.
+In 1953, Umberto Scarpelli announced he would film it in Italy.
+In 1954, Vanessa Brown, who had played the Girl in The Seven Year Itch on Broadway, announced she would star in a film version to be produced by her husband, Richard Franklyn, and based on a script by Roland Kibbee.
+In 1956, Gina Lollobrigida was reportedly working on an adaptation.
+Later Marcel Hellman of Associated British was going to produce a version based on this, starring Richard Todd as the highwayman Jemmy with Michael Anderson to direct.
+In 1961, John Osborne wrote a script as a vehicle for Sophia Loren.